talos-gis/geoserver-win-installer-compiler/README.md

-#geoserver windows installer compiler
+# geoserver windows installer compiler

-This is an implementation of the script described here: https://docs.geoserver.org/latest/en/developer/win-installer.html
+This is a PowerShell implementation of the script described here: https://docs.geoserver.org/latest/en/developer/win-installer.html